linabaghunts67-dot/ML-Homework-Ecommerce-data/README.md

 # ML-Homework-Ecommerce-data

-📘 Linear Regression on E-Commerce Customer Data
+Linear Regression on E-Commerce Customer Data

-A simple ML analysis using both custom and sklearn regression
+A simple ML analysis

 This project explores a real-world style e-commerce dataset and builds a one-dimensional linear regression model to predict Yearly Amount Spent by customers based on their Length of Membership.